East Pakistan 1971

 General Tikka Khan was then sent in as his replacement, and the (usually small) Pakistani garrison in East Pakistan was built up by airlifting several battalions of fresh troops from West Pakistan.
 General Mitha, one of the most professionally competent officers in the army, was in charge of the troop movement and stayed around to supervise the initial military action.
 On the 25th, this somewhat augmented military garrison launched “Operation Searchlight“, arresting Sheikh Mujib, trying to arrest other Awami League leaders (with less success; most were able to hide and eventually made it out to India and safety) and cracking down with extreme violence against all manifestations of Bengali nationalism.
 One of the targets that night was Dhaka University, a stronghold of nationalist students.
 It was shelled with artillery, and attacked with mortars and machine guns and a large number of students was massacred.
 Other Bengalis had set up improvised roadblocks all across town, obviously imagining something close to a typical South Asian police operation, they were completely stunned by an army willing to use tanks and indiscriminate force.
 Bengalis who made the mistake of standing on those barricades or even close to them got shot.
 An unknown number (dozens?
 Hundreds?) died.

 Those were the initial civilian casualties.
 Then the real killing started.
 There were a 5 battalions of the East Bengal regiment and a regimental center in East Pakistan, mostly manned and officered by Bengalis.
 The Pakistan army either suspected (correctly) that ex-military officers sympathetic to the Awami League had made contingency plans that involved these units rising in revolt in case of a crackdown, or they just did not trust them, but in any case, they had drawn up plans for disarming and rounding up these units.
 Similar plans were put into action against Bengali paramilitary (East Pakistan Rifles) and police units.
+Several units were successfully disarmed and most members were arrested.
 Several units, including were successfully disarmed and most members were arrested.
-Then hundreds of these men were killed in the subsequent days or weeks.
+Then hundreds of these men were killed in cold blood in massacres in the subsequent days or weeks.
 It is not clear that there was any specific order from the top to kill them; it seems that the West Pakistani army officer’s blood was up, and several went ahead and killed prisoner and past comrades in cold blood.
 Some of these killings are justified as revenge for EBR having rebelled and killed West Pakistani officers and families, but it should be noted that disarmed officers and men were killed in several cases where no rebellion had taken place or where it had been thwarted before it could do any damage.
 These killings are documented in more than one book written by Pakistani officers who did not participate in them and felt outraged by them.

 As the army moved out of Dhaka to recapture the country, the use of force against civilians varied according to the whims of the local commander.
 Some were professional and avoided all indiscriminate slaughter.
 Armed resistance was generally weak and the ill equipped, ill-organized and outnumbered Bengali soldiers and police who had rebelled generally opted to escape to India once the army moved against them.
 Because of this, there are some Pakistani officers who recaptured towns and enclaves with hardly a shot being fired.
 Unfortunately, they seem to have been a minority.
 The more common procedure was to shoot first and ask questions later.
 Some officers were especially notorious in this regard.
 Brigadier Jahanzeb Arbab (later Lt General and governor of Sindh) for example was particularly fond of scorched earth tactics and wherever his brigade marched, the road was surrounded on both sides by burning villages and dead Bengalis.
 These victims were likely in the thousands soon enough.
 To get a flavor of the thinking here is a paragraph from a post by respected military historian Hamid Hussain: